Marine Weather Information

 - Atlantic Regional Marine Weather Guide (hi-res, 144 MB) ♦ Guide de météo marine régional pour l'Atlantique (140 Mo)

 - Met 101: National Marine Weather Manual (lo-res, 20 MB) ♦ Met 101: Guide de météo marine national (20 Mo)

 - Met 101: National Marine Weather Manual (hi-res, 54 MB) ♦ Met 101: Guide de météo marine national (54 Mo)

 Marine forecasts are designed primarily for use in offshore waters.
 However, much of the cruiser's sailing is done near shore.
 The marine forecast is a good starting point when trying to gauge coastal wind effects because local winds are influenced by open-ocean winds.
 Met 101 is essential to understanding the Atlantic Regional Marine Weather Guide.
-Met 101: Chapter 2,Wind, explains the large variety of factors which can affect winds near the coast.
-Met 101 is essential to understanding the Regional Weather Guide
+Met 101: Chapter 2,Wind, explains the large variety of factors which can affect winds near the coast, and will help you understand why winds you encountered were not in the forecast.

 - Reception may be poor or impossible in many of the sheltered harbours and anchorages around our coastline and on the Bras d'Or Lakes.
 Frequently a distant transmitter, on Prince Edward Island or Magdalen Islands, will come through more clearly than a local transmitter.